krit-sh/Bash-Script/README.md

 # Bash-Script

-In this repository you will find different folders or branches which include diiferent bash-scripts which I have written.
+In this repository you will find different folders or branches which include different bash-scripts which I have written.

 To clone this repository open your terminal and type